kevin579/Python_Game-Tower_defense/README.md

 <br>

 ### Towers
 You can press 2-7 to select the type of tower you want.
 The tower information will appear when the mouse hovers it.
+Like the blocks, if you selected the tower and clicked on a tower, the tower will be removed and you will get your money back.

 <br>